harrisj/trump_data/README.md

 # Data Sets
 - Gitmo Camp - tracking the population of the concentration camp in Guantanamo Bay
 - Home Visits - tracking whenever Trump visits one of his various properties
+- Executive Order Litigation Tracker - scrapes the Judicial Watch website to convert it into JSON
 - BLT Index - looking at the cost of several staples used to make a BLT (Trump's favorite example of grocery price inflation)

 # Other Collections Out There